 - Make sure the control surfaces are centered, use trims if needed.
 Now measure the control surface movement.
 Full elevator movement should be 1/2-5/8″ in each direction, aileron movement should be 3/8-1/2″ in either direction.

 - If you have a flap/elevator mix you can program up elevator trim for boost and glide and assign it to the flap switch.
 If you can’t set the up elevator trim to a switch on your radio you’ll have to manually put in boost and glide trim using the trim tabs which is hard to do while flying the model.
 My model needed a small amount of down trim, approx 1/8″ for vertical boost and the model needs approximately 1/4″ of up trim for glide.

 - Use the included Velcro to attach the receiver and battery inside the nose cone, I put the battery at the bottom of the cone and the reciever at the top.

 - Insert your heaviest loaded rocket motor into the motor mount

 - Support the model upside down at the balance point indicated for boost.
-Glue pieces of the included lead weight in the nose or tail as needed to balance it.
+Glue the necessary amount of the included lead weight in the nose to balance it slightly nose down.
 Do not try to fly the model too nose or tail heavy.
 Remember, a nose heavy model flies poorly, a tail heavy model flies once

 Flying: See the General Instruction link at the top for flying instructions.
 Be ready on the first few flights to keep the model straight till you have the trims set perfectly for boost and glide.